On Backus average for oblique incidence: Discussion

 There is also an interesting issue to consider.
 The modified equivalent medium is defined by its elasticity parameters, which are functions of the obliqueness of rays within each layer.
 This means that the equivalent-medium parameters are different for the $qP$ waves, for the $qSV$ waves and for the $SH$ waves.
 However, since a Hookean solid exists in the mathematical realm, not the physical world, such a consideration is not paradoxical.
 It is common to invoke even different constitutive equations for the same physical material depending on empirical considerations.
 Furthermore, it might be possible to derive elasticity parameters of a single Hookean solid---possibly of a material symmetry lower than transverse isotropy---whose behaviour accounts for both near and far offsets in the case of three waves.

-It is interesting to note that---in each examined case---the traveltime in the equivalent medium is greater than its Fermat counterpart through the sequence of layers.
+It is interesting to note that, except for the slant-distance weighted equivalent medium for the extreme oblique model, in each case the traveltime in the equivalent medium is greater than its Fermat counterpart through the sequence of layers.
 It might be a consequence of optimization, which---in the case of layers---benefits from a model with a larger number of parameters.

 There remains a fundamental question: Is the Fermat traveltime an appropriate criterion to consider the accuracy of the Backus average?
-An objection to such a criterion is provided by the following {\it Gedankenexperiment}.
+An objection to such a criterion is provided by the following {\it Gedankenexperiment\/}.
 Consider a stack of thin layers, where---in one of these layers---waves propagate much faster than in all others.
 In accordance with Fermat's principle, distance travelled by a signal within this layer is much larger than in any other layer, which might be expressed by the ratio of a distance travelled in a given layer divided by its thickness.
 This effect is not accommodated by the standard Backus average, since this effect is offset-dependent and the average is not, but it is accommodated by the modified average discussed herein.
 However, a property of such a single layer might be negligible on long-wavelength signal.
 To address such issues, it might be necessary to consider a full-waveform forward model, and even a laboratory experimental set-up.

+For the fastest layer, as for $v_P$ in layer five of Table~\ref{table:BackusAverage}, the distance travelled in that layer becomes much greater than the distance travelled in other layers as the ray angle with respect to the vertical in the fastest layer approaches $90^\circ$, and the takeoff angle approaches the maximum takeoff angle.
+This is exemplified in columns 4 and 5 of Table~\ref{table:weightings} and in section~\ref{sec:extremeoblique}.

 As an aside, let us recognize that---if we keep the Fermat traveltime as a criterion---making the propagation speed a function of the wavelength would not accommodate the traveltime discrepancy due to offset.